sriyankabaral/Ollama-socialgen/README.md

 ## Notes

-- API keys are never printed or exposed.
+- No external API key is required for Ollama.
 - The script exits with an error if configuration is missing.
 - Ollama runs completely offline and is free.